iamharshit13/Nvidia-Deep_Learning/README.md

 # Nvidia-Deep_Learning
-this Certification was based upon : Fundamentals of Deep ELarning for Multiple data types this is a course conducted under NVIDIA DEEP LEARNING INSTITUTE
+This Certification was based upon : Fundamentals of Deep ELarning for Multiple data types this is a course conducted under NVIDIA DEEP LEARNING INSTITUTE